The Vision of the PCH District is to be the

 2. Pre-Assessment Form:

 A pre-assessment form must be completed and returned to the hospital at least one week before you come for your assessment, so that it can be reviewed by the geriatric team.
 You may need assistance from a family member to help you fill out this form.
-The pre-assessment form can be obtained at Pender Mercy Medical Clinic or Pender Community Hospital.
-If you wish to receive this form by mail, please contact Carrol Baier at 402-385-4092.
-You may also contact Carol to receive over-the-phone assistance as she is available Manday-Friday to help answer any questions you may have.
+The pre-assessment form can be obtained at Pender Medical Clinic or Pender Community Hospital.

-Dr. Timm for a physical assessment and at that time determine whether a CAT scan, x-rays and what lab is needed.
+Dr. Timm for a physical assessment and at that time determines whether a CAT scan, x-rays and what lab is needed.

-Haley Haymart OT who will do cognitive screening, reaction time testing and evaluation of their upper extremity strength.
+Haley Haymart OT or Katie Neujahr OT will do cognitive screening, reaction time testing and evaluation of their upper extremity strength.
 If needed a home assessment will be conducted.

-John Miller PT, DPT or Brock Simonsen PT, DPT will evaluate their gait and balance and see if they are at risk for falls.
+Roger Svec PT, DPT or Brock Simonsen PT, DPT will evaluate their gait and balance and see if they are at risk for falls

-Jill Belt LMHP, CSW will do a behavior assessment including a social history, evaluation for mood disorders, addiction and cognitive screening.
+Carla Smith, LCSW will do a behavioral assessment including a social history, evaluation for mood disorders, addiction and cognitive screening.

-Carrol Baier RN BSPS DE coordinates the assessment and fills our the ADL and IADI assessment.
+Rita Brehmer, RN BSPS DE coordinates the assessment and fills out the ADL and IADI assessment.

 The family and patient will return in two weeks to meet with the Geriatric Team to discuss and review the results and recommendations of the Geriatric Assessment.
 A copy of the Geriatric Assessment and follow-up will be provided to their primary providers.